Kornhaas/Brick_Manager/TESTING.md

 **Total Estimated Coverage: 70-85%**

-This comprehensive test suite provides robust testing coverage for the Lego Manager application, ensuring reliability, maintainability, and confidence in code changes.
+This comprehensive test suite provides robust testing coverage for the Bricks Manager application, ensuring reliability, maintainability, and confidence in code changes.